 Research in the Centre for Historical Studies

-Three research groups facilitate interdisciplinary research on themes which are at the heart of current debates in historical disciplines and the wider society.
+Three research groups facilitate interdisciplinary research on themes that are at the heart of current debates in historical disciplines and the wider society.
 Researchers operate interdisciplinary and international.

-- 'Sustainable societies: past and present' studies forms and practices, arrangements, cultures and institutions which explain and contribute to the social coherence and sustainability of societies from antiquity to the present.
-It is unique in its endeavour to lay bare the historical and cultural roots of the present-day relationship between politics, state and society.
-It addresses explicitly the role of literary, artistic and religious culture in these processes alongside that of the more familiar political institutions.
+'Sustainable societies: past and present' studies forms and practices, arrangements, cultures, and institutions which explain and contribute to the social coherence and sustainability of societies from antiquity to the present.
+It is unique in its endeavor to lay bare the historical and cultural roots of the present-day relationship between politics, state, and society.
+It addresses explicitly the role of literary, artistic, and religious culture in these processes alongside that of the more familiar political institutions.

-- 'Thinking about History and Historical Culture'.
-The University of Groningen has a long and internationally recognized expertize in the metahistorical reflection of history and culture.
-The aim of this research group is twofold: to surpass the limits of one single historiographical perspective and to analyze human memory as it manifests itself in (auto-)biographical writing, historical products of individuals or groups that collect, record or write 'their own' history such as game designers, historical novelists and film producers.
+'Thinking about History and Historical Culture'.
+The University of Groningen has a long and internationally recognized expertise in the metahistorical reflection of history and culture.
+The aim of this research group is twofold: to surpass the limits of one single historiographical perspective and to analyze human memory as it manifests itself in (auto-)biographical writing, historical products of individuals or groups that collect, record, or write 'their own' history such as game designers, historical novelists and film producers.